-\textbf{Transformer in point cloud.} Before the standard transformer is applied to the point cloud field, there are some specific transformer layers \cite{zhao2021point,guo2021pct} designed for point cloud processing.
-Starting from PointBert \cite{yu2022point}, the standard transformer has been applied to point cloud tasks.
-Similar to the ViT, the point cloud $P\in \mathbb{R}^{A\times 3}$ is divided into a sequence of point cloud patches $P_p\in \mathbb{R}^{M\times (3K)}$, where $A$ and $M$ respectively denote the point number and patch number, and $K$ denotes the number of points in each patch.
-These patches go through a tokenizer to extract point token embeddings.
-Then these point token embeddings, position embedding and class token are fed into the standard transformer for feature extraction.
+\textbf{Transformer in point cloud.} Before the standard transformer is applied to the point cloud field, there are some transformer layers \cite{zhao2021point,guo2021pct} specifically designed for point cloud processing.
+Pioneered by PointBERT~\cite{yu2022point}, the standard transformer has been applied to point cloud tasks.
+Similar to the ViT, the point cloud $P\in \mathbb{R}^{A\times 3}$ is divided into a sequence of point cloud patches $P_p\in \mathbb{R}^{M\times (3K)}$, where $A$ and $M$ denote the number of points and patches, respectively, and $K$ denotes the number of points in each patch.
+These patches are sent to a tokenizer to extract point token embeddings.
+Then, these point token embeddings, position embedding and class token are fed into the standard transformer for feature extraction.
 Afterwards, these features are fed into a task head for downstream tasks.
 The Transformer for point cloud can be formulated as follows:

-where the $E_p$ is the point cloud tokenizer module, the three-layer MLP is usually applied for obtaining point cloud token embedding.
-The $H^{cls}_p$ usually refers to three-layer MLPs to map the input feature into a $C$-dimension class prediction result for $C$-class point cloud classification tasks.
+where the $E_p$ is the point cloud tokenizer, the three-layer MLP is usually applied for obtaining point cloud token embeddings. $H^{cls}_p$ refers to three-layer MLPs that map the input feature into the $C$-dimension classification predictions for $C$-class point cloud classification tasks.

-\textbf{Comparison between 2D and 3D transformer.} By comparing the equation (1)-(3) and (5)-(8), the standard transformer module is the same, which consists of chains of the LN, MSA and MLP, the only differences are the tokenizer modules $E_I$ and $E_p$ during the deep feature extraction.
-Then, the deep feature are fed into different 2D/3D task heads for 2D/3D downstream tasks.
-Here, we ask that \emph{could the same standard transformer module pretrained on 2D directly apply to 3D point cloud tasks}.
-If the answer is YES, we can consider 3D point cloud tasks as additional downstream tasks for a 2D pretrained transformer without any pretraining.
+\textbf{Comparison between 2D and 3D transformers.} By comparing the equation (1)-(3) and (5)-(8), the standard transformer module is the same, which consists of a series of the LN, MSA and MLP.
+The only difference lies in the tokenizer during the feature extraction.
+Then, the deep features are fed into different 2D/3D task heads for 2D/3D downstream tasks.
+Here, we want to investigate whether the same standard transformer module pretrained on 2D could be directly applied to 3D point cloud tasks.